safekhawaja/affinity_detection/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* You have installed the latest versions of Python (this was run on Python 3.8), of OpenCV-Python, and of PySerial.
+* You have installed the latest versions of Python (this was built on Python 3.8), of OpenCV-Python, and of PySerial.
 * Any functioning OS that can run all of the above.
 * An open-source 3D printer or misc. gantry system (for which you will need to adjust the values).
 * A functioning, moderate quality color camera.